 We endeavor to provide outstanding educational experiences for graduate and medical students.
 In addition, through the Partners in Health Sciences program and Biomedical Research Infrastructure Network, we provide expertise that enhances education statewide.

 The Division of Translational Neuroscience is directed by Dr. Edgar Garcia-Rill.
 This Division provides infrastructure and expertise in systems neuroscience to support both primary and secondary faculty, especially those doing work with human subjects.
-This group recently received a COBRE award and thus developed the Center for Translational Neurosciences.
+This group is on year 9 of an NIH COBRE award, which has supported and developed the Center for Translational Neurosciences.
 This Center mentors young clinicians and basic scientists.
 Its members are exploring ways to eliminate neglect in stroke patients, co-morbidities associated with back pain, spinal cord injuries and rehabilitation, long-term effects of neonatal pain, motion disorders, fetal alcohol syndrome, sleep and psychiatric disorders, depression and cardiac disease, and pain mechanisms.
-Please see http://www.uams.edu for information about the grand opening of this Center and http://neurobiology.uams.edu/research-centers/center-for-translational-neuroscience-ctn/
+The center has developed cutting edge core facilities that support proteomics assays, Comprehensive Lab Animal Monitoring, and molecular assays.
+Please see http://www.uams.edu for information about this Center and http://neurobiology.uams.edu/research-centers/center-for-translational-neuroscience-ctn/

-The Division of Cellular and Molecular Neuroscience.
-The mission of the Division is to provide infrastructure and core support for faculty working at the cellular and/or molecular level.
-One of its first major achievements was the development of a P30 Center grant, which is directed by Dr. Paul Drew.
-This grant has developed cutting edge core facilities and the P30 Center members actually include NINDS faculty from multiple departments.
+Cellular and Molecular Neuroscience Emphasis.
+We provide infrastructure and core support for faculty working at the cellular and/or molecular level.
+This was originally funded by a P30 Center grant, which was directed by Dr. Paul Drew.
+This grant developed cutting edge core facilities and the P30 Center members actually include NINDS faculty from multiple departments.
 They are doing research in the rapidly growing area of neuroimmunology, including neurotrauma, neuroinflammation, and glial cell biology.
 Departmental faculty who participate in the Division are recognized internationally for work on Alzheimer’s disease, spinal cord injury, multiple sclerosis, fetal alcohol syndrome, neuroendocrine regulation of growth and reproduction, and immune responses to brain infection.
 There is much potential for future expansion in this division to meet future programmatic funding needs.
 Please see the Division website for more information. http://neurobiology.uams.edu/research-centers/cellular-and-molecular-neuroscience/

-In addition, about 30% of our faculty members are involved in research projects that focus on magnet areas in the developmental sciences, including neuroimmunological aspects of the fetal alcohol syndrome, pituitary cell differentiation, age-related changes in neuroendocrine function, neuroendocrine regulation of reproduction, and molecular regulation of protein synthesis in oocytes.
-We are seeking faculty in this area of research as well.
-Some developmental biologists (or scientists) participate in one or both of the above neuroscience divisions, taking advantage of the core facilities and collaborative opportunities.
+Our faculty members are involved in research projects that focus on magnet areas in the developmental sciences, including neuroimmunological aspects of the fetal alcohol syndrome, pituitary cell differentiation, age-related changes in neuroendocrine function, neuroendocrine regulation of reproduction, and molecular regulation of protein synthesis in stem cells and cancer cells.

 Our research-oriented M.S. and Ph.D. graduate programs offer a flexible menu of courses and laboratory experiences.
-Our faculty helped develop a soon to be launched Interdisciplinary Biomedical Sciences Graduate Program, and spearheaded the evolution of our current Interdisciplinary Neuroscience Graduate Track.
+Our faculty helped develop the Interdisciplinary Biomedical Sciences Graduate Program, and spearheaded the evolution of our current Interdisciplinary Neuroscience Graduate Track.

-During the first half of the decade, the Department enjoyed a rapid growth in funding for its research programs.
-In 2000, there were 6 NIH grants and by 2004, the number had increased to 15 (for 20 primary, tenure-track faculty).
+From 2000-2004, the Department enjoyed a rapid growth in funding for its research programs, increasing from 6 NIH grants to 15 (for 20 primary, tenure-track faculty).
 Funds from NIH alone grew from $1.3 million in 2000 to over $5.7 million in 2004.
 The Department moved from a rank of 61 in 2000 to a rank of 32 among over 100 Anatomy and Cell Biology departments, based on NIH funding.
 Since 2004, the ranking has remained relatively high from 38th in 2005 to 40th in 2008 due to some reductions in funding.
-The reduced funding has been the combined effect of retirements, two faculty leaving, and delays in refunding, largely due to the NIH slowdown.
-However, many of our remaining 15 faculty have recovered funding with the promise of more in the coming months.
-In addition, the department has National Science Foundation, Multiple Sclerosis, American Cancer Society and other types of foundation funds.
+The slowed growth in funding has reflects the NIH slowdown.
+The Departmental faculty are actively seeking multiple types of funding from other federal agencies and foundations.

 This continues to be an exciting time of continued growth and development for our department.
 The state of the art core facilities, the new Centers, and the expanded expertise in developmental sciences provide wonderful opportunities for graduate and post-doctoral training.
 These opportunities are described in greater detail at this website.